Novel High-Radiopurity Doped Amorphous Silicon Resistors for Low-Background Detectors: Amorphous and Polycrystalline Silicon: Initial R D at SNF

 As required for our design concept, our first undoped amorphous Si prototypes made at SNF included metallization at both ends.
 E-beam evaporation was used to metallize the parts with an adhesion layer of 10 nm Ti followed by 100 nm of Pd.
 Palladium was chosen due to high expected radiopurity and low brittleness compared to platinum.
 This metallization procedure was followed for all prototypes at SNF and MBNL.
 A qualitative change occurs at a furnace temperature between 580\textdegree C and 590\textdegree C, manifested by the order of magnitude jump in mean resistance, the increased variability of the parts as well as the changed appearance of the Si surface.

-We were advised \cite{Kamins} that apparently a transition temperature existed between 580\textdegree C and 590\textdegree C, between the amorphous and polycrystalline states, with the amorphous state produced below 590\textdegree C. While we did not confirm the crystallinity of these different coatings by independent means, our observations convinced us that (plausibly) amorphous silicon (aSi) was more appropriate for our application.
+We were advised \cite{Kamins} that apparently a transition temperature existed between 580\textdegree C and 590\textdegree C between the amorphous and polycrystalline states of Si, with the amorphous state produced below 590\textdegree C, and that a precise transition temperature value was not found in the literature.
+While we did not confirm the crystallinity of these different coatings by independent means, our observations convinced us that (plausibly) amorphous silicon (aSi) was more appropriate for our application.

 Note that the target resistance for our spacer/resistor was anticipated to be approximately 1 G$\Omega$ at 165~K. Even for the large Si thickness we used, which was close to a practical maximum, it was apparent that lower resistivity was needed.
 Another discovery was the observation of a very large and negative thermal coefficient of resistivity (TCR) at room temperature as shown in Figure~\ref{fig:roomtempTCR}, which made the need for lower resistivity unavoidable.
 This behavior is typical for intrinsic silicon, where it is expected that the magnitude of the TCR increases exponentially at lower temperatures.